Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The Watchman Group has been in business since 2004.
 The firm is principally owned by Mark Robinson, president and chief investment officer (CIO).

-The Watchman Group Investing Approach
+The Watchman Group Investment Strategy

 Strategic Financial Planning

-Strategic Financial Planning takes the eighth spot on our Plano list.
+Strategic Financial Planning takes the ninth spot on our Plano list.
 The firm has no set account minimum, which means technically anyone can become a client.
 The firm's actual client base is dominated by high-net-worth individuals, though it also works with non-high-net-worth individuals and charities.
 This is a fee-only firm.

 Strategic Financial Planning Background